burakkose/dotfiles/README.md

 # Overview

-This repository is my template to track dotfiles via Ansible for Arch and Ubuntu.
+This repository is my template to track dotfiles via Ansible for Arch and Ubuntu 16.04.
 It contains a lot of personal applications and settings.
 Before you decide to use it, please check the application list, and remove things you don’t want to have.

 ## What's in it?

-* Window Manager: Openbox
+* Window Manager: Openbox/i3
-* Bar: Tint2
+* Bar: Tint2/Polybar
 * Launcher: Rofi
 * Wallpaper Manager: feh
 * Compositor: Compton